Healthy Homes Assessment Paremata

 Fines for Failing to Comply

-Since the 1st July of 2021, when a new, renewed or varied tenancy is signed for a Paremata rental property, all Healthy Homes compliance items have to be completed within 90 days.
+As of 1st July 2021, when a new or renewed contract is signed on a Paremata rental property, all Healthy Homes compliance items must be done inside of 90 days.

-From the 1st of July in 2021, if a new or renewed tenancy is signed on a Paremata rental property, all Healthy Homes compliance work must be taken care of by the end of 90 days.
+Beginning on July 1st, 2021, if a new or renewed Tenancy is signed for a Paremata rental property, all Healthy Homes compliance work must be finished inside of 90 days.

-Inability to adhere to one of the Healthy Homes Standards within the deadlines can result in the possibility of a fine up to $7200.
-Additionally, if a current Healthy Homes Statement of Compliance isn’t incorporated in a new, renewed or revised tenancy agreement there may be an additional penalty or infringement fee.
+Failure to adhere to any of the Healthy Homes Standards by the end of the expected timeframe can result in the possibility of a fine up to $7200.
+In addition, if the existing Healthy Homes Statement of Compliance isn’t incorporated in a new, renewed or revised tenancy contract, there could be an additional penalty or infringement fee.

-Any tenant can ask for details about the Healthy Homes Standard and how they are related to the house they are living in.
-If the property manager is unable to provide the information requested within 21 days of getting the notice, the tenant could receive an infringement letter and be fined as high as $750.
+Every tenant is entitled to request information regarding the Healthy Homes Standard and how they relate to the property they reside in.
+If the landlord or property manager does not supply the information requested within 21 days of having received the inquiry, they could receive an infringement notification and could be fined up to $750.

-In addition, there is also a penalty of approximately $900 for property owners or property managers that provide false or inaccurate Healthy Homes Statement of Compliance or any other information.
-The person who is liable to pay this fine is the one who is named on the tenancy agreement as the one who is letting the property out It could also be the name of the landlord or the company that manages the property.
+In addition, there’s also a fine of as much as $900 for property owners or property managers that provide false or misleading Healthy Homes Statement of Compliance or any other information.
+The person responsible for this fine is whoever is identified on the tenancy agreement as the one who is leasing the property out which could be the landlord’s name or the company that manages the property.

-All information in the Statement of Compliance needs to be accurate when the tenancy contract is signed.
-It is updated throughout the tenancy as any necessary work related to it’s finished.
+All information in the Statement of Compliance requirements to be correct before the tenancy agreement can be executed, and it is updated during the entire tenancy, as related work is completed.

-It is crucial to note that a landlord who have multiple rental properties could face even higher fines for non-compliance.
-The highest penalties are given for serious violations.
-Those who have six or more properties could be fined as high as $50,000, or as high as $100,000 in hearing claims.
+It’s also important to be aware that landlords with multiple rental properties may receive additional fines for non-compliance.
+The most severe penalties are reserved for severe violations, and landlords who own at least six rental properties could be penalised up to $50,000, or as high as $100,000 for hearing claims.

-If you fail to adhere to the Healthy Homes requirements can hit your pocket hard, resulting in massive fines as well as continuing to be required to comply with the requirements.
-Don’t risk your rental property Call us today and arrange to have a house evaluation performed on the rental property you are renting.
+If you fail to meet the Healthy Homes requirements can hit your wallet and result in massive fines as well as having to continue to comply.
+Do not risk your rental property Call us today and ask us to conduct a house assessment done on the rental property you are renting.

-A majority of households the property in New Zealand and Paremata, and research indicates that rental houses are likely to be older, colder, are not as efficient heating, and generally are of lower quality than homes that are owned by the owner.
+About 1 in 3 households homes in New Zealand and Paremata, and research shows us that these rental houses tend to be older, colder, have less effective heating, and generally are of lower quality than owner occupied properties.

-Improve the quality of Paremata rental property will allow tenants to enjoy improved physical and mental health as well as lessen disturbance to learning, work and daily life because of diseases.
-Your investment is also safeguarded from mildew, mould and damp-related damage, which completed jobs in less costs of maintenance in the long run.
+Enhancing the quality of Paremata rental property will allow tenants to enjoy improved mental and physical health and minimise the interruption to learning, work and daily life due to health issues.
+Your investment is also protected from mould, mildew and damp damage, meaning lower maintenance costs over the long term.

-The Healthy Homes Standards are a list of the specific and minimum standards for heating, insulation, Ventilation, Moisture Ingress and Drainage, and Draught stopping within Paremata rental properties.
+The Healthy Homes Standards are a listing of minimum and specific requirements for heating, insulation Ventilation, Moisture ingress and Drainage, as well Draught Control on Paremata rental properties.

-Get started now and contact us about receiving a Paremata Healthy Home assessment on your rental property today.
+Begin now by calling about the Paremata Healthy Home assessment on your rental property right now.

 healthy homes assessment compliance